Railway budget of India: History

-Jagjivan Ram presented the railway budget most 7 times.
+Jagjivan Ram and Nirmala Sitharaman the current Finance Minister under the Modi Government 3.0 have presented the railway budget most 7 times.

 The first live telecast took place on 24 March 1994.

 Lalu Prasad Yadav, who remained Railways Minister from 2004 to May 2009, presented the railway budget 6 times in a row.
 In 2009, under his tenure a ₹108 billion budget was passed.

 In the year 1999, Mamata Banerjee (later Chief Minister of West Bengal) became the first female Railway Minister.
 In 2000, she became the first female to present the Railway budget and is the only woman to do so for two different governing coalitions (NDA and UPA).

 In 2014 budget, Railway Minister D. V. Sadananda Gowda announced the first bullet train and 9 High-Speed Rail routes.

 The last Railway Budget was presented on 25 February 2016 by Mr. Suresh Prabhu.